harendra-shakya/safock/README.md

 ## Overview

 Safock is a Crypto ETF platform that opens doors to purchase Defi crypto ETFs.
 Safock makes it easy to bundle together various yield-generating collateral assets to create a customized financial product while utilizing an insurance backstop and fully on-chain transparency to protect users.
-This functionality is perfect for creating crypto ETF, as the deployer can choose their custom basket of underlying assets, and even use yield-generating assets to generate revenue.
+This functionality is perffor ect for creating crypto ETF, as the deployer can choose their custom basket of underlying assets, and even use yield-generating assets to generate revenue.
+And users can stake their ETF too with our platform for even higher yields.

 ETFs are investment vehicles that track the performance of a particular asset or basket of assets, and they are traded on exchanges like stocks but as they're backed by centralized commodities the barrier of entry is too high that's why we build Decentralized Finance ETFs, also known as "DeFi ETFs" are ETFs(exchange-traded funds) that are built on blockchain technology and backed by Rtokens.
 This allows for a more transparent and secure way to invest in a diversified portfolio of crypto assets.
 One of the key features of Safock is its focus on providing investors with a wide range of DeFi ETFs to choose from.
 These ETFs are designed to insure and stake various crypto assets, such as Bitcoin, Ethereum, and other popular cryptocurrencies, as well you can also deploy and mint an ETF of revenue-generating tokens like aETH, aDai, etc. This allows investors to easily diversify their portfolio and gain exposure to the performance of the overall crypto market.
 In addition to providing access to a wide range of DeFi ETFs, Safock also offers other useful features.
 For example, it provides insurance for volatile assets, staking to gain yield rewards and many more.
 It also offers a user-friendly interface making it easy for investors of all experience levels to mint and redeem DeFi ETFs.